FullStackForger/ifmd-fullstackforger/diary/2013-01-31-the-art-of-making-right-decisions.md

 # The art of making right decisions – stay calm and take it easy

-Just couple days ago my good friend posted on her Facebook wall a interesting quote:
+Just couple days ago my good friend posted on her Facebook wall an interesting quote:
 > It’s easier to stay awake till 6am, that to wake up at 6am.

 I was deeply moved.
 Damn right it is, isn't it!
 Why is that though?